Semicolonstartingtexts/conversationhubstandards/standards.md

 Set a preferencing…, Set … initiation to/as…, Set … confirmation to…, Set... abandon to/as..., Alias… as…, Clear … preferencings…, Clear … consent for…

+Lobby-Bound System Commands

+Focus on…

+Zone-Bound System Commands

+Focus on..., Untrack…, Make a way..., Lose the way/ways...,

 Declaring System Commands

-Focus on..., Change… to say…, Amend… With…, Prepend… To…, Add… that… to…, Remove… from…, Unstack…, Unstack… and leave…, Unstack…, Make a way..., Lose the way/ways...,
+Change… to say…, Amend… With…, Prepend… To…, Add… that… to…, Remove… from…, Unstack…, Unstack… and leave…

 Communication System Commands